Princess21-Better/-OIBSIP/README.md

 Worked on a regression problem to predict house prices based on various features.
 Performed feature selection, handled missing data, and built predictive models using Scikit-learn.

+Wine Quality Analysis
+Explored a wine dataset to identify factors that influence wine quality.
+Cleaned and visualized data using Pandas, Matplotlib, and Seaborn, and built a classification model to predict wine ratings.

 Data Cleaning Techniques
 Focused on cleaning messy datasets, dealing with null values, duplicates, outliers, and incorrect data types to prepare data for further analysis or machine learning tasks.